dsorokin/aivika-fsharp-ce/README.md

 the original library.
 It supports discrete event simulation, system dynamics and partially agent-based modeling.

+The main idea is that many simulation activities can actually be represented as abstract computations.
+The functional programming has a developed apparatus for creating such computations, combining them, reasoning about them and so on.
+This is monads, streams, arrows etc.
+It is important that F# and Haskell provide an easy-to-use syntactic sugar for working with such computations, which is a clue to practical usability of the method.

 Aivika for .NET is available under a dual-license model: GNU GPL License v3 (GPLv3) and Commercial.